Mitral valve prolapse and regurgitation

 If you have a heart murmur or develop other signs or symptoms of mitral valve disease, your health care provider might recommend that you visit a doctor that specializes in heart diseases (cardiologist).

 Chambers and valves of the heart

-A normal heart has two upper and two lower chambers.
-The upper chambers, the right and left atria, receive incoming blood.
-The lower chambers, the more muscular right and left ventricles, pump blood out of your heart.
+A typical heart has two upper and two lower chambers.
+The upper chambers — the right and left atria — receive incoming blood.
+The lower chambers — the right and left ventricles — pump blood out of your heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings (for the tricuspid and mitral valves) and exits (for the pulmonary and aortic valves).

 The mitral valve is one of four valves in the heart that keep blood flowing in the right direction.
-Each valve has flaps (leaflets or cusps) that open and close once during each heartbeat.
-Sometimes, the valves don't open or close properly, disrupting the blood flow through your heart to your body.
+Each valve has flaps (leaflets) that open and close once during each heartbeat.
+If a valve doesn't open or close properly, blood flow through the heart to the body can be reduced.

 Mitral valve disease has many causes.
 Some forms of mitral valve disease can be present at birth (congenital heart defect).

 Mitral valve disease may also develop later in life (acquired).
 For example, mitral valve stenosis is often caused by rheumatic fever.
 This fever is a complication of a strep infection that can affect the heart.
 When this happens, it's called rheumatic mitral valve disease.

 Other causes of acquired mitral valve disease include: